ApexRMS/prioritizr/docs/climate_refugia_prioritization_tutorial.md

 <img align="center" style="padding: 13px" width="400" src="assets/images/screenshot65.png">

 <div class=indentation>
   c.
-Open the <b>Decision Types</b> datasheet, and review the following input:
+Open the <b>Decision Types</b> datasheet and review the following input:
   <br>
   <div class=indentation>
     i. <i>Function</i> – the decision type is set to <i>Binary</i>, so that planning units are either selected or not for prioritization (<i>i.e.</i>, to prioritize or not prioritize a lake).